Working with Webhooks

 Updating a webhook

-To modify a webhook callback, you can use the Update a Webhook Callback endpoint.
-This can be used to add or remove subscribed events from a specific webhook, or change the URL if needed.
+Once you have created a webhook callback and later you want to modify the subscription, you can use the Update a Webhook Callback endpoint.
+This endpoint can be used to add or remove subscribed events from your webhook callback, or change the URL if needed.
 To update a webhook, you need to provide the webhook ID returned when you created the webhook in the request body.
 There's no need to provide the URL again unless you want to update the previously set URL.

 {